1. Introduction and Objectives

 -

-The end-users interact with the system through the chatbot and other game features.
-They are provided feedback or hints within the game.
+End users interact with the system through the chatbot and other game features.
+They are provided hints during gameplay.

 -